Jonathan-Granier/Rendering-Novat-Style/README.md

 This code was writen for the research project "Rendering panorama maps in the "atelier Novat" style.
-Performed at Inria Grenoble Rhöne-Alpes, Maverick Team.
+Performed at Inria Grenoble Rhône-Alpes, Maverick Team.
 Univ.Grenoble Alpes, LJK, INRIA.
 Under the supervision of : Joelle THOLLOT and Romain VERGNE.

 -----------------------------------------
 ## Installing